 Many students exceed program research requirements by becoming active in professional organizations (such as the Association for Behavioral and Cognitive Therapies, the Association for Psychological Science, the Society for Personality and Social Psychology, the American Evaluation Association, the Anxiety Disorders Association of America, etc.).
 They routinely attend and present their research findings at conferences.
-Below is a list of some selected recent first-author student publications, with all student authors in bold and core faculty members in italics:
+Below is a list of selected recent conference presentations, with student authors in bold and core faculty members in italics:

 Etu, S.F. & Gray, J. (2010).
 A preliminary investigation of the effect of induced rumination on state body image dissatisfaction and anxiety.
 Body Image, 7, 82-85.

 Greenfield, M.F., Gunthert, K.C., & Haaga, D.A.F.
 (2011).
 Sudden gains versus gradual gains in a psychotherapy training clinic.
-Journal of Clinical Psychology, 67(1), 17-30.
+Journal of Clinical Psychology, 67, 17-30.

-Huntley, E.D., & Juliano, L. M. (2011, December 12).
+Huntley, E.D., & Juliano, L. M. (2011).
 Caffeine expectancy questionnaire (CaffEQ): Construction, psychometric properties, and associations with caffeine use, caffeine dependence, and other related variables.
-Psychological Assessment.
-Advance online publication. doi: 10.1037/a0026417.
+Psychological Assessment, 24, 592-607.

 Leddy, M.A., Haaga, D.A.F., Gray, J.J., & Schulkin J. (2011).
 Postpartum mental health screening and diagnosis by obstetrician-gynecologists.
 Jo